MI-AFP/tutorials/tutorials/04_types-errors.md

                   Value res -> "Result: " ++ (show res)
 ```

 In Haskell, we have a pretty structure called `Maybe` which does exactly that for us and there are some functions helping with common usage.
-More about it you can find in the documentation of [Data.Maybe](https://hackage.haskell.org/package/base/docs/Data-Maybe.html).
+It is a very important structure and you will be dealing with it very often.
+You can find more about in the documentation of [Data.Maybe](https://hackage.haskell.org/package/base/docs/Data-Maybe.html).

+It is defined as:

 ```haskell
 data Maybe a = Nothing | Just a